 Explore the following sets of data to become familiar with the NAEP database before requesting a license to access restricted-use datasets:

 Most NAEP data from 1990 to date are available online in the NAEP Data Explorer (NDE).
 This database allows researchers to familiarize themselves with NAEP and test their preliminary hypotheses before requesting a license for further exploration.

 The NDE provides results from national (public and private school) and state (public school only) levels.
 NAEP assessments can be viewed by grade and subject assessed.
 You can customize the data displays according to your interests.
 Special versions of the NDE focus on the long-term trend assessment, the High School Transcript Study (HSTS) and the National Indian Education Study (NIES).

-In addition to the NDE, there are other NAEP data tools that present different views of the data, and are also helpful in planning research using NAEP restricted-use data described below.
-Read about the NDE and its companion tools, including the Questions Tool, Item Maps, State Comparisons, State Profiles, and District Profiles.
+Other NAEP data tools are available that present different views of the data, including the Questions Tools, Items Maps, State Profiles, and District Profiles.

 Micro-level NAEP data in raw format (i.e. respondent-level data, including weights) are available on CD-ROM for the purpose of secondary analysis only after your organization applies for and receives a restricted-use data license from NCES.
 The license is intended to protect the confidentiality of individual students and schools.
 These restricted-use data are available beginning with the 1990 assessment, and include respondent-level data and weights.
 Files listing the variables available for each year may be downloaded in Excel and text (CSV) format without a license.